kumu/weavr-docs/guides/delete-user.md

 # How do I delete a user?

 Deleting a user effectively removes them from the community.
 To re-join the community, they'd have to be invited again.
-If you'd like to leave a community, you'd simply delete your own user.
+If you'd like to leave a community, you'd simply delete your own user in your profile.

 _Please note:_
 - _only Admins can remove other users.
 Community members can only delete their own user (profile)._